BA Boston U., MA and PhD U. of Pittsburgh firstname.lastname@example.org

 Edward C. Smith III is Associate Professor of French and German literature and language.
 He teaches courses in literature, as well as grammar, composition and civilization.
 His interests include the 19th-century historical and realist novel, narratology and the writing of history, and literary theory and criticism.
 He has published and presented papers at national and inter-national conferences on a number of authors including Walter Scott, Honoré de Balzac and Theodor Fontane.
 Dr. Smith organizes annual educational travel programs and has visited countries as diverse as Bangladesh, Poland and Italy.
 He has also studied in France, Germany and Spain.

 Chie Matsumura Dusk began teaching Elementary Japanese at Rowan in the Fall of 2009.
-She holds a B.A. in English and an M.A. in Education with an emphasis on Foreign Language Acquisition.
+She holds a B.A. in English from Tsuru University in Yamanashi, Japan, and an M.A. in Education from Kansas State University with an emphasis on Foreign Language Acquisition.
 She has 15+ years of teaching experience for the Elementary through Business levels of Japanese and also works as a freelance Japanese-English translator with areas of expertise in business, manufacturing, medicine, and entertainment.
 Her work experience as a translator for global businesses and organizations has been helpful in her development of communicative teaching methodology and sharing the most current and real-world Japanese language with her students.

 Lorena A. I. Santos Quiñones is a 3/4-time Spanish Instructor who was born and raised in San Juan, Puerto Rico.
 She earned her B.A. in Spanish with an International Studies Concentration from Rowan University.
 Then, she embarked on her graduate studies at Temple University where she completed her M.A. in Spanish and is currently conducting her doctoral research in the area of Spanish American Literature of the 19th and early 20th Century.
 Her primary interests are in the fields of Latin American Civilization and Culture, Narrative, Poetry, and Theater.
 In addition, her teaching interests include: Puerto Rican civilization, literature and culture, Spanish American short stories, and Sociolinguistics.
 Other interests include: Masterpieces of Hispanic Literature in English Translation, Composition through Literature, and Advanced Grammar.
 Her responsibility as a professor is to teach students how to understand the vast and rich historical background of Latin America through the understanding of literature.
 She encourages her students to be active readers and critical thinkers.
 Lorena is extremely passionate in the classroom because she absolutely loves what she does.
 In her free time, she enjoys being with family and friends, visiting New York City to enjoy Broadway musicals and cooking.
 She is also the advisor for the Spanish Studies Association at Rowan.